weronikagulij/ar-macau-game/README.md

 npm install
 npm start
 ```
 Application should start on localhost:8080.
+Application doesn't work on Google Chrome - that is because Chrome needs ssl to let the camera to work.
+It's best to try it on Mozilla Firefox.

 # Created with